braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/testing_canvases/measuring_and_testing_with_canvas_analytics.md

 ## Performance visualization

 As you move down the **Canvas Details** page, you can see the performance for each component.
 These metrics include sends, unique recipients, conversion count, and revenue generated.
-You can click on a component to further breakdown your data and see channel-specific performance.
+You can click on a component to further breakdown your data, and see channel-specific performance.

 ![Two examples of performance details for Canvas components.
 On the left shows the performance details for a user path with one Canvas component.
 On the right shows performance details for an expanded Canvas component and for the nested Step 1, Step 2, and Step 3.][25]